rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 .. _img-yade-iter-loop:
 .. figure:: fig/yade-iter-loop.*
+	:width: 15.8cm

-	Typical simulation loop; each step begins at body-centered bit at 11 o'clock, continues with interaction bit, force application bit, miscillanea and ends with time update.
+	Typical simulation loop; each step begins at body-centered bit at 11 o'clock, continues with interaction bit, force application bit, miscellanea and ends with time update.

 Each of these actions is represented by an :yref:`Engine<Engine>`, functional element of simulation.
 The sequence of engines is called *simulation loop*.